paulanaomi/paulanaomi.github.io/README.md

 ### Hi there!

 Welcome to my page.
-I'm Paula, a Chemical Engineer that has spent the last 15 or so years working with data from industrial chemical plants.
+I'm Paula, a Chemical Engineer that has spent the last 15+ years working with data from industrial chemical plants.
 I have a master's and doctorate degree in Chemical Engineering specifically in modelling, simulation and control of industrial chemical processes.
 I currently work at a biotech startup creating digital solutions for monitoring and controlling industrial fermentation processes.
 My main areas of interest are mathematical modelling, simulation and data science.

 ### Languages and tools